 #plot the first data set just to make sure that the original data look like U(0,1)

-From the histograms we see how a single data set looks uniformly distributed on [0,1] (right) but how the means of 1000 such data sets is tightly concentrated around 0.5 and looks like Normally distributed.
+From the histograms we see how a single data set looks uniformly distributed on [0,1] (right) but how the means of 1000 such data sets is tightly concentrated around 0.5 and has an approximate Normal distribution.
 This is CLT in action.

 From this result, we can derive the standard Normal approximation to the confidence interval for the mean of values from any distribution.
 Suppose that we have \(n\) values from a distribution \(D\).
 The endpoints of the 95% confidence interval for the mean of \(D\) are \[\overline{x}\pm 1.96 \times \widehat{s}/\sqrt{n},\] where \(\overline{x}\) is the empirical mean of the \(n\) values, \(\widehat{s}\) is their empirical standard deviation and \(1.96\) =qnorm(1-0.05/2) is the quantile point from the standard Normal distribution below which probability mass \(0.975 = 1-0.05/2\) lies.